 The USA is a unique mobile market in distinct ways, with services and lingo that differs from what obtains in most of the rest of the world.
-If you are interested in understanding the market, this article lists and explains American cell phone companies (wireless carriers and cell phone services), as well as the USA’s phone numbering system, in an easy-to-grasp way.
+If you are interested in understanding the market, this article lists and explains American cell phone companies (telecom companies, wireless phone carriers, and cell phone brands), as well as how phone numbers in America are structured, in an easy-to-grasp way.

 You will come to understand terms like cell phones, CDMA, prepaid phones, and more.
-As a rule, the United States of America, Canada, Mexico (North American countries in general) use different mobile technologies and frequency bands from the rest of the world.
+As a rule, telecom companies in the United States of America, Canada, and Mexico (North American countries in general) use different mobile technologies and frequency bands from the rest of the world.

 Mobile phones is what most of the rest of the world calls mobile telephone handsets, but in America, they are called cell phones.
 As such, wherever you see the term “cell phone” used anywhere, remember that it means the same thing as mobile phone or handset.
 All these terms mean the same thing.